blagerweij/dotfiles/README.md

 - git
 - curl

-The technique consists in storing a Git bare repository in a "side" folder (like `$HOME/.myconfig`) using a specially crafted alias so that commands are run against that repository and not the usual .git local folder, which would interfere with any other Git repositories around.
+The technique consists in storing a Git bare repository in a "side" folder (like `$HOME/.dotfiles`) using a specially crafted alias so that commands are run against that repository and not the usual .git local folder, which would interfere with any other Git repositories around.

 ## Starting from scratch

 If you haven't been tracking your configurations in a Git repository before, you can start using this technique easily with these lines:

-    git init --bare $HOME/.myconfig
+    git init --bare $HOME/.dotfiles
-    alias myconfig='/usr/bin/git --git-dir=$HOME/.myconfig/ --work-tree=$HOME'
+    alias dot='/usr/bin/git --git-dir=$HOME/.dotfiles --work-tree=$HOME'
-    myconfig config --local status.showUntrackedFiles no
+    dot config --local status.showUntrackedFiles no

-The first line creates a folder `~/.myconfig` which is a Git bare repository that will track our files.
+The first line creates a folder `~/.dotfiles` which is a Git bare repository that will track our files.
-Then we create an alias `myconfig` which we will use instead of the regular git when we want to interact with our configuration repository.
+Then we create an alias `dot` which we will use instead of the regular git when we want to interact with our configuration repository.
 We set a flag `--local` to the repository - to hide files we are not explicitly tracking yet.
-This is so that when you type `myconfig status` and other commands later, files you are not interested in tracking will not show up as untracked.
+This is so that when you type `dot status` and other commands later, files you are not interested in tracking will not show up as untracked.
 Also you can add the alias definition by hand to your .bashrc or use the the fourth line provided for convenience.

-After you've executed the setup any file within the $HOME folder can be versioned with normal commands, replacing git with your newly created `myconfig` alias, like:
+After you've executed the setup any file within the $HOME folder can be versioned with normal commands, replacing git with your newly created `dot` alias, like:

-    myconfig status
+    dot status
-    myconfig add .vimrc
+    dot add .vimrc
-    myconfig commit -m "Add vimrc"
+    dot commit -m "Add vimrc"
-    myconfig add .bashrc
+    dot add .bashrc
-    myconfig commit -m "Add bashrc"
+    dot commit -m "Add bashrc"
-    myconfig push
+    dot push

 ## Install your dotfiles onto a new system (or migrate to this setup)